Skarsnik/QUsb2snes/README.md

 Only tested with Super Metroid.

+Enable the SNES classic support on the device menu.

 You need to 'hack' your SNES classic with the Hakchi2 CE version (https://github.com/TeamShinkansen/hakchi2/releases/) then remove the covershell mod (as explained in https://github.com/TeamShinkansen/hakchi2/releases/tag/v3.4.0).
-And install the `serverstuff` mod from TODO.
-Start the game and you are ready to go.
+Install the `serverstuff` mod provided by QUsb2snes: copy the `serverstuff.mod` to the `user_mods` directory on Hakchi2, then install the mod with Hakchi2
+Start the game and check if the SNES classic appear on the Devices menu, it should display `SNES classic : no client connected`.
+If not, try restarting the game.

 It will not work with the 'normal' hakchi2 version as the Hakchi2 CE provide a more stable way to access the SNES Classic.

+# Licence

+QUsb2snes project follow the GPL version 3 licence, you can find the full version of the licence on the LICENCE file.